rawitat/gtypist_lessons/programming_quotes.typ

 S:[Cont] But there are more possible mappings than possible programs; thus, there :are some things that simply cannot be computed.
-The actual process of computing :can be defined in terms of a very small number of primitive operations, with :recursion and/or iteratiion comprising the most fundamental pieces of a computing :device.
+The actual process of computing :can be defined in terms of a very small number of primitive operations, with :recursion and/or iteration comprising the most fundamental pieces of a computing :device.
 Computing devices can also make statements about other computing devices.
  :This leads to a fundamental paradox that ultimately exposes the limitations not :just of machine logic, but all of nature as well.